 Vaccines: Your best shot at prevention

-Flu and COVID-19 vaccine appointments are available at multiple clinics, select UW Health pharmacies and our drive-thru clinic.
+Flu and COVID-19 vaccine appointments are available at multiple clinics, select UW Health pharmacies and at the John Wall Drive Thru Clinic.
 Scheduled appointments are available during regular business hours, and on weekends and early evening at select locations.

 When you schedule, you will be shown only the locations appropriate for each person’s age.
-If scheduling for multiple people, each person may be presented with different options.
+If scheduling for multiple people, each person might be presented with different options.

 UW Health Primary Care clinics

 UW Health Pharmacies for ages 6 years and older.
 If you need additional vaccinations at the time of your influenza vaccine, please call one of our pharmacy locations to schedule this appointment.
 Learn more

-UW Health Union Corners, Madison will have a weekend flu vaccination clinic for all ages 6 months and older
+UW Health Union Corners in Madison will have a weekend flu vaccination clinic for all ages 6 months and older

 For those without health insurance, Public Health Madison and Dane County can help.
 Learn how

 About flu vaccines

 As the influenza (flu) season approaches and with COVID-19 still a threat, it is more important than ever for you and your loved ones to get a flu vaccine.

 A flu shot can greatly reduce your chances of getting the flu.
 You need a vaccine every year because flu viruses are always changing.
 Doctors design the vaccine to work against the viruses they think will be most common each year.
 We give the vaccines by shot or nasal spray.
 They're extremely safe.